trisulnsm/dinodoc/trisuldocs/docs/ug/edges/01-index.md

-# Trisul Edges – streaming graph analytics
+# Trisul edges – streaming graph analytics

 *Trisul Edge* brings the power of graph analytics to the Trisul platform.
 It lets you discover relationships between various metric items.
 This section introduces the *Trisul Edge* feature and then describes how to use the Trisul User Interface to explore these relationships